-Protocol title Tenecteplase Reperfusion Therapy in Acute ischemic Cerebrovascular Events-II-A phase 3, multicenter, prospective, centrally randomized, open label, blinded-endpoint (PROBE), active controlled, non-inferiority trial of Recombinant Human TNK Tissue-type Plasminogen Activator for Injection (rhTNK-tPA) versus alteplase for acute ischemic stroke within 4.5 hours Project code TRACE II Version number /Release date V2.2 / April 20th, 2021 Sponsor Guangzhou Recomgen Biotech Co., Ltd. Indications Acute ischemic stroke within 4.5h of onset Study objectives To evaluate the efficacy and safety of rhTNK-tPA (0.25 mg/kg) compared with standard rT-PA (0.9mg/kg) in the treatment of hyperacute ischemic stroke (within 4.5 h of symptom onset).
+Protocol title Tenecteplase Reperfusion Therapy in Acute ischemic Cerebrovascular Events-II-A phase 3, multicenter, prospective, centrally randomized, open label, blinded-endpoint (PROBE), active controlled, non-inferiority trial of Recombinant Human TNK Tissue-type Plasminogen Activator for Injection (rhTNK-tPA) versus alteplase for acute ischemic stroke within 4.5 hours Project code TRACE II Version number /Release date V2.2 / April 20th, 2021 Sponsor Guangzhou Recomgen Biotech Co., Ltd. Indications Acute ischemic stroke within 4.5h of onset Study To evaluate the efficacy and safety of rhTNK-tPA (0.25 mg/kg) compared with standard rT-PA (0.9mg/kg) in the treatment of hyperacute ischemic stroke (within 4.5 h of symptom onset).
 Primary study objectives: To evaluate the difference in the proportion of subjects with 90-day MRS score of 0-1 in subjects with hyperacute ischemic stroke (within 4.5 h of symptom onset) treated with rhTNK-tPA (0.25 mg/kg) versus standard rT-PA (0.9mg/kg).
-Secondary study objectives: 2.
-To compare the difference in efficacy between rhTNK-tPA (0.25 mg/kg) and standard rT-PA (0.9mg/kg) in the treatment of hyperacute ischemic stroke (within 4.5 h of symptom onset) subjects: 1 The proportion of subjects with an mRS score of 0-2 at 90±7 days 2 MRS level distribution at 90±7 days (Shift Analysis /Ordinal Distribution) 3 The proportion of subjects whose NIHSS score is 0-1 or is improved compared to the baseline with ΔNIHSS ≥ 4 at 24±2h, 7±1d or before discharge (whichever comes first) 4 Health-related quality of life (EQ-5d) at 90±7 days The proportion of subjects with a Bathel score ≥ 95 points at 90±7 days
+Secondary study objectives: 1.
+To compare the difference in efficacy between rhTNK-tPA (0.25 mg/kg) and standard rT-PA objectives (0.9mg/kg) in the treatment of hyperacute ischemic stroke (within 4.5 h of symptom onset) subjects: 1 The proportion of subjects with an mRS score of 0-2 at 90±7 days 2 MRS level distribution at 90±7 days (Shift Analysis /Ordinal Distribution) 3 The proportion of subjects whose NIHSS score is 0-1 or is improved compared to the baseline with ΔNIHSS ≥ 4 at 24±2h, 7±1d or before discharge (whichever comes first) 4 Health-related quality of life (EQ-5d) at 90±7 days 5 The proportion of subjects with a Bathel score ≥ 95 points at 90±7 days

-2. To compare the difference in safety between rHTNK-tPA (0.25 mg/kg) and standard rT-PA (0.9mg/kg) in the treatment of subjects with hyperacute ischemic stroke (within 4.5 h of symptom onset): 1 The incidence of symptomatic intracranial hemorrhage within 36 hours (as defined by ECASSIII) 2 The incidence of symptomatic intracranial hemorrhage within 90 days (as defined by ECASSIII) 3 The incidence of PH2 intracranial hemorrhage within 36 hours (according to SITS standards) 4 The incidence of any intracranial hemorrhage within 90 days (5) The incidence of significant hemorrhage events at other sites within 90 days (as defined by GUSTO) 6 90-day overall mortality 7 Incidence rates of adverse events/serious adverse events within 90 days Study dosign Multicenter, prospective, centrally randomized, open label, blinded-endpoint, active controlled, Study design non-inferiority trial.
-Inclusion criteria (1) Age ≥18 years, male or female; (2) Time from onset to treatment < 4.5h; the time of symptom onset is defined as "the last time point at which the patient appears normal"; (3) Clinical diagnosis as ischemic stroke (the diagnosis following the Chinese Guidelines for the Diagnosis and Treatment of Acute Ischemic Stroke 2018); Inclusion/excl (4) MRS score of 0-1 before onset; usion criteria (5) 4 < NIHSS < 26 at baseline; (6) Subjects or their guardians voluntarily sign the informed consent.
-(6) Subjects or their guardians voluntarily sign the informed consent.
-Exclusion criteria Exclusion criteria
+2. To compare the difference in safety between rHTNK-tPA (0.25 mg/kg) and standard rT-PA (0.9mg/kg) in the treatment of subjects with hyperacute ischemic stroke (within 4.5 h of sympton onset) : The incidence of symptomatic intracranial hemorrhage within 36 hours (as defined by ECASSIII) (2) The incidence of symptomatic intracranial hemorrhage within 90 days (as defined by ECASSIII) (3) The incidence of PH2 intracranial hemorrhage within 36 hours (according to SITS standards) (4) The incidence of any intracranial hemorrhage within 90 days (5) The incidence of significant hemorrhage events at other sites within 90 days (as defined by GUSTO) 6 90-day overall mortality 7 Incidence rates of adverse events/serious adverse events within 90 days Study doging Multicenter, prospective, centrally randomized, open label, blinded-endpoint, active controlled, Study design non-inferiority trial.
+Inclusion criteria (1) Age $\geq 18$ years, male or female; (2) Time from onset to treatment < 4.5h; the time of symptom onset is defined as "the last time point at which the patient appears normal"; (3) Clinical diagnosis as ischemic stroke (the diagnosis following the Chinese Guidelines for the Diagnosis and Treatment of Acute Ischemic Stroke 2018); Inclusion/excl (4) MRS score of 0-1 before onset; usion criteria (5) $4 < \text{NIHSS} < 26$ at baseline; (6) Subjects or their guardians voluntarily sign the informed consent.
+Exclusion criteria (1) Patients scheduled to receive endovascular therapy; (2) NIHSS score $1A > 2$ ; (3) Known to be allergic to rhTNK-tPA and/or rT-PA;